-There are six signalling questions to facilitate a risk of bias judgment for this domain (Table 8).
+There are six signalling questions to facilitate a risk of bias judgment for this domain (Table 9).

 3.1 Was the outcome determined appropriately?

-The rationale for this signalling question is to detect potential for bias due to misclassification in the outcome because suboptimal or inferior methods have been used to determine the outcome.
-Errors in the outcome classification can lead to biased regression coefficients, biased estimates of the intercept (logistic regression models) or baseline hazard (Cox regression model), and thus biased performance measures of the prediction model.
+The rationale for this signalling question is to detect potential for bias due to outcome misclassification because suboptimal or inferior methods were used to determine the outcome.
+Errors in outcome classification can lead to biased regression coefficients, biased estimates of the intercept (logistic regression and parametric survival models models) or baseline hazard (Cox regression model), and thus biased performance measures of the prediction model.

-Prediction model studies using data from routine care registries to determine participant outcomes require careful appraisal of whether the outcome may have been missed or misclassified by the reported reference standard or not recorded at all.
-In diagnostic studies, problems and bias due to misclassification of the target condition by suboptimal reference standard methods have been extensively studied.(67, 71, 79-83)Both, diagnostic and prognostic prediction model studies, often use data from existing studies originally designed and conducted to answer a different research question.
-This requires a careful appraisal of whether the methods used to determine the outcome were appropriate, sometimes using details from earlier publications about that study.
+When prediction model studies use data from routine care registries or from existing studies originally designed and conducted to answer a different research question, a careful appraisal is needed to determine appropriateness of methods for determining outcomes.
+In routine care registries outcome data might not be recorded at all, or recorded data may miss or misclassify the outcome.
+In diagnostic studies, problems and bias due to misclassification of the target condition by suboptimal reference standard methods have been extensively studied.(67, 71, 79-83)

-As applies to the measurement of predictors (signalling question 2.1), the potential for bias is higher for outcomes that involve subjective judgement, such as imaging, surgical or even pathology procedures.
+Similar to measurement of predictors (signalling question 2.1), the potential for bias is higher for outcomes that involve subjective judgement, such as imaging, surgical or even pathology procedures.
 Where special skill or training is required, it may also be important to specify who determined the outcome, for example, experienced consultant versus inexperienced trainee.